CtrlK

 100%

-This is a well-crafted skill description that excels across all dimensions.
-It provides specific concrete actions, comprehensive trigger terms that users in this domain would naturally use, explicit guidance on both what the skill does and when to use it, and occupies a clear niche that won't conflict with other skills.
+This is a strong skill description that excels across all dimensions.
+It provides specific concrete actions, comprehensive trigger terms that users in this domain would naturally use, explicit 'when to use' guidance, and occupies a clearly distinct niche in chaos engineering.
 The description uses proper third-person voice throughout.

 DimensionReasoningScore